AbertayHackers/gitbook-wiki/help-guides/programming-scripting/tools.md

 ### Sublime Text

-[Sublime](https://www.sublimetext.com/)is cross platform and has a free trial for life.
+[Sublime](https://www.sublimetext.com/) is cross platform and has a free trial for life.
 It supports loads of languages, has a built in terminal, etc.

 ### Atom

-[Github's homemade editor ](https://atom.io/)is cross platform, [Open source](https://github.com/atom/atom) and has lots of support.
+[Github's homemade editor](https://atom.io/)is cross platform, [Open source](https://github.com/atom/atom) and has lots of support.

 ### Visual Studio Code (VSCode)

 [VSCode](https://code.visualstudio.com/) by Microsoft “Free.
 Built on open source.
 Runs everywhere.”.

+### Vim

+A highly configurable (normally) [terminal based text editor](https://www.vim.org/).
+Open source, huge amounts of support.
+High skill ceiling due to the unique way the editor is navigated, but improves workflow/efficiency massively

 ## Git